 Vice-chairperson “Vice Chair“- Presides over Board meetings and performs functions of the Chair in the Chair’s absence.
 Oversees planning and implementation of the annual training program.

 Secretary– Maintains the records and files of the organization.
 Creates and maintains the membership, media, and sponsor lists.
 Records the minutes of each Board meeting and distributes the minutes to the Board.

 Treasurer-Oversees receipt, deposits, and disbursement of monies of the organization and maintains a financial record of all transactions.
 Reports the financial status of the organization at each Board meeting.
 Oversees an annual audit of the organization’s finances and prepares an annual financial report.
 Oversees the organization’s tax preparation and processes the returns as required by the Internal Revenue Service.

 Directors at Large

 Each Director shall be elected by the membership-at-large.
 Each Director shall represent all SAIGE members, participate in Board meetings and serve on a minimum of two committees.

 The Board of Directors, including its Officers, shall be elected for two-year terms.
-A Director may be elected to serve no more than two consecutive terms in the same Officer position.
-A Director may continue to serve an additional term if no qualified person is nominated to serve in that position.
+An Officer may be elected to serve no more than two consecutive terms in the same Officer position.
+If no qualified person is nominated to serve in that position, then the Officer may continue to serve an additional term.
 A Director may be elected to another position without an absence.

 Failure to Serve